Empowering People with Lived Experiences

 To qualify to register you must:

-Check our Important Dates tab to see specific dates for each upcoming election.
+Check out the Important Dates above to see specific dates for each upcoming election.

 Individuals with disabilities have the right to receive assistance from a person of their choosing to assist them with registration and voting.
 The only restriction is that this person cannot be your employer or a union representative.